Tyler-Davenport/django-rest-api-assessment/documentation/issue-tickets/Details-Song.md

-# Retrieve details of a single song with associated genres and artist details
+# Retrieve details of a single song with associated genres and artist details CHECK

 ## Description

 This ticket requests the implementation of a route that retrieves the details of a single song, including its associated genres and artist details.

 ## Request

 - **Method:** GET
 - **Path:** /songs/{songId}

 ## Response

 - **Body**
   ```json
   {